 • Tape chrysalis by the white silk above its cremaster (black part above the chrysalis) to an overhang or another surface where tape will remain secure OR

-• Try to get the wiggling black cremasterof the soft forming chrysalis to attach to a cotton swab or cotton ballย and rehang that OR
+• Try to get the wiggling black cremaster of the soft forming chrysalis to attach to a cotton swab or cotton ball and rehang using the floral tube method OR

 • Guide the chrysalis on to a paper towel and let it finish forming at ground level